Greek Diaspora in Germany: New Survey

 AIMS AND METHODOLOGY

-Putting into practice an innovative quantitative methodology that was pioneered for the study of diasporic populations in the context of the Greek diaspora project and as part of our previous cooperation with diaNEOsis, on the Greeks in the UK, we propose to conduct a nationwide representative survey on the new Greek Diaspora in the Germany.
+Putting into practice an innovative quantitative methodology that was pioneered for the study of the Greek diaspora in the UK, we will conduct a nationwide representative survey on the new Greek Diaspora in the Germany.
 Our aim is to thoroughly explore three distinct fields of inquiry: (1) The socioeconomic, political and cultural profile of the new migrants and second-generation Greeks in Germany, (2) their socioeconomic integration and (3) their connection to Greece and the extent and conditions under which they are willing and able to contribute to Greece.

 Due to the lack of a sample frame, diasporas are impossible to reach using traditional survey methods.
 To overcome this, we will adopt respondent-driven sampling (RDS), a method that utilises social networks to produce data and representative estimates for ‘hidden’ populations such as diasporas who are not captured by national statistical data.
-We will use the web-based version of RDS, combining this methodology with set of post-stratification weights derived from an external data source (the German microcensus annual survey).
-The analysis of microcensus data on the Greek diaspora in Germany, which will be conducted onsite in one of the ‘safe centres’ of the Statistisches Landesamt, is functional to the survey methodology to maximise the representativeness of the sample.
-At the same time, it will provide us a comprehensive image of the sociodemographic development of the Greek diaspora in Germany through time, which we will outlined in an interim report that research team will deliver to diaNEOsis in an early stage of the research to be disseminated as the first deliverable of the project.
-Finally, we will also produce a short report comparing the cases of the UK and Germany drawing on the two surveys.
+We will use the web-based version of RDS, combining this methodology with set of post-stratification weights derived from an external data source (the German microcensus annual survey) to maximise the representativeness of the sample.

 Latest news